 Digital marketing and digital transformation are used far too often interchangeably.
 Thats wrong.
-Digital marketing is quite obviously about customers yet, digital transformation is about the enterprise as a whole; customers, employees and operations.
+Digital marketing is quite obviously about customers yet, digital transformation is about the charity as a whole; customers, employees, volunteers and operations.

 The model above shows that digital transformation must deliver one, two or all of the business outcomes; increased revenue, operational efficiency, cost reduction and improved people capability.
 Preparing the organisation to mitigate the barriers to change are culture, leadership and investment (see previous post.)